 Cacao sweatings refers to the liquid produced during the fermentation of cacao beans.
 This liquid comes from the breakdown of pectin in the cacao pulp surrounding the beans.
 The fermentation of the sugars present in cacao sweatings produces alcohol that can be used in the manufacture of alcoholic drinks like gin and brandy.
 Cacao sweatings can also be used in the production of vinegar and wine.

-The pressing need for a shift towards more sustainable development makes the utilization of cacao-by products to reduce waste a huge step in that direction.
+Utilizing cacao by-products to reduce waste from chocolate production is a huge step towards more sustainable cocoa farming and development.
 That is why at Bantu Chocolate, we place sustainability at the fore of cacao pulp juice production processes.

 The cacao beans on our farm in Cameroon are grown with the utmost respect for sustainable cocoa farming practices.
 Our 100% cacao pulp juice is produced using a solar-powered sterilisation system that respects the environment.
 Our goal is to reinvent the use of cacao to help people, businesses, and our planet thrive.